 1. Meet Bonhomme himself

-While roaming the site, keep your eyes peeled for festival mascot Bonhomme, a walking, talking snowman known for his trademark grin, sash and toque.
+While roaming the site, keep your eyes peeled for festival ambassador Bonhomme, a walking, talking snowman known for his trademark grin, sash and toque.
 Interestingly, I learned that there’s only one Bonhomme throughout the whole festival, which means spotting him can be rare.
 If you’re keen on getting a photo with him at some point, consult the festival schedule to see where he’ll be throughout the day.
 He does several meet and greets at his palace, and is usually present for big Carnaval events like the ice canoe races and parade.

 Obviously Bonhomme is a snowman who lives in style.